 Guidelines for Answering Checklist Questions

-• If you answer “Yes”, indicate the section(s) where the information can be found in your paper.
+For each question in the checklist: - If you answer “Yes”, indicate the section(s) where the information can be found in your paper.
 Note that you do not need to have a separate entitled section in the paper for each of the questions.
 Information about limitations for instance could be part of the conclusion.
-Several questions can indicate the same section (for instance, citation and license for data are likely going to appear in the same (sub)section of your paper).
+Several questions can indicate the same section (for instance, citation and license for data are likely going to appear in the same (sub)section of your paper). - If you answer “No” to the question, provide a justification for why.
+The list is meant as a point of reflection for the authors.
+You are strongly encouraged to take a look at the checklist early on as it likely will positively influence the way you do your research and write the paper.

 The questions are framed in terms of transparency: “Did you include [information]?”
 While it is generally preferable that your paper clearly answers positively to the question, it is perfectly acceptable that it does not, provided a proper justification is given (e.g., “We were unable to find the license for the dataset we used”).
 Not answering positively to a question is not grounds for rejection.
 While the questions are phrased in a binary way, we acknowledge that the true answer is often more nuanced, so please just use your best judgement and write a justification to elaborate.
 All supporting evidence can appear either in the main paper or the supplemental material.